Location: Northeastern British Columbia, North of Fort St. John. Turn off

 miss this turn, you won't go too far.
 Halfway-Graham FSR ends 4.5 km

 later, 700 meters past Crying Girl Campground.
 So, if you find yourself

 by Crying Girl, turn around, drive for 3.8 km, and look for this

 Coordinates for the turnoff: N 56⁰27.954' W

 Halfway-Graham FSR Turnoff to Christina Falls Trail Access Road

-Falls.
-The first indication that you are going in the right direction
+Christina Falls.
+The first indication that we were going in the right

 Christina Falls Trail Warning Sign

 ATV riders seem to unload their rides at a staging